oracle/cloud-asset-integration-oic-parkinglotpattern-sample/README.md

 The example uses [ATP database] for a parking lot table.
 We will also have the OIC sample integrations and ATP scripts at the end of this blog.

+## How to Install and Run
+Download the IAR files from this project and import into target OIC environment Configure the required connections and activate the integrations Download the parking lot table creation DDL script file and execute on target database.
+Refer to the blog - [OIC Advanced Error Handling ](https://www.ateam-oracle.com/advanced-error-handling-oic), for more detailed instructions

 ### High Level Design
  Figure below shows the high level design of solution using OIC flows and [ATP DB](https://docs.oracle.com/en/cloud/paas/atp-cloud/index.html) for parking lot table.
 The OIC solution use Persister, Dispatcher and Processor flows.